make-software/cep-78-enhanced-nft/README.md

 The `MetadataMutability` option of `Mutable` cannot be used in conjunction with `NFTIdentifierMode` modality of `Hash`.

+### Requirements & Dependencies
+- Please see Casper's rust development prerequisites [here](https://docs.casperlabs.io/dapp-dev-guide/writing-contracts/getting-started/#prerequisites).
+- rust version N.N
+- wasm-strip : part of the [The WebAssembly Binary Toolkit (WABT)](https://github.com/WebAssembly/wabt)
+    - Note, additional dependency for [cmake](https://cmake.org)

+Like all other Casper smart contracts, the CEP-78 rust contract is compiled to WebAssembly (Wasm), an open standard for performance and portability of modern web applications.
+You can learn more about the WebAssembly project [here](https://webassembly.org).

 ### Usage

 #### Installing the contract.

 The `main.rs` file within the contract provides the installer for the NFT contract.
-Users can compile the contract to Wasm using the `make build-contract` with the provided Makefile.
+Users wishing to build the Wasm themselves can pull the code and compile the contract to Wasm using the provided Makefile.

+- `make prepare`
+- `make build-contract`

+(Please note, however, that as part of building the contract, you will need to install `wasm-strip`).

-The pre-built Wasm for the contract and all other utility session code can be found as part of the most current release.
-Users wishing to build the Wasm themselves can pull the code and the `make build-contract` provided in the included Makefile.
-Please note, however, that as part of building the contract, you will need to install `wasm-strip`.
+Alternatively, as a convenience, there is pre-built Wasm for the contract and all other utility session code, which can be found as part of the most current release.

 The `call` method will install the contract with the necessary entry points and call `init()` entry point to allow the contract to self initialize and setup the necessary state to allow for operation, The following are the required runtime arguments that must be passed to the installer session code to correctly install the NFT contract.